-An important not to bear in mind is that languages with either a complex tone (4 or more tones), or complex consonant clusters, tend to be slower while languages with no tone, or a very simple tone system (e.g., a 1 tone vs no tone contrast like most dialects of Japanese) and primarily CV (consonant-vowel) syllable structure tend to be faster.
+An important note to bear in mind is that languages with either a complex tone (4 or more tones), or complex consonant clusters, tend to be slower while languages with no tone, or a very simple tone system (e.g., a 1-tone vs no tone contrast like most dialects of Japanese) and primarily CV (consonant-vowel) syllable structure tend to be faster.

 Hilton, N. H., Schüppert, A., & Gooskens, C. (2011).
 Syllable reduction and articulation rates in Danish, Norwegian and Swedish.
 Nordic Journal of Linguistics, 34(02), 215-237.

 Pellegrino, F., Coupé, C., & Marsico, E. (2011).
 Across-language perspective on speech information rate.
 Language, 87(3), 539-558.